 - The results of qualitative analysis are always debatable as they primarily depend on the availability and inclusion of evidence.
 So, there is a high chance that the results are not comprehensive.

-Undoubtedly, increasing globalization and trade expansion between countries has increased the importance of country risk ratings.
-Investors use it to assess the riskiness of their investment and then accordingly avoid, diversify or hedge their positions.
+Undoubtedly, increasing globalization and trade expansion between countries have increased the importance of country risk ratings.
+Investors use it to assess the riskiness of their investment and then accordingly avoid, diversify, or hedge their positions.

 This is a guide to Country Risk.
 Here we also discuss the introduction, how to assess it, and its advantages and disadvantages.
 You may also have a look at the following articles to learn more –